ImageMagick/Usage-Markdown/api/index.md

 I can see the more up-to-date version of IM just installed, by default.

-Note that the variable "`$MAGICK_HOME`" is required to be set for a Imagemagick created with a "`--disable-installed`" option.
+Note that the variable "`$MAGICK_HOME`" is required to be set for an ImageMagick installation created with a "`--disable-installed`" option.

 The other two environment variables ensure that we use the personal version rather than any system version that may also be installed.